mango63/Docker_Spigot-Minecraft/README.md

 # Getting Started

-You will ned to install docker (hence the name)and git.
+You will need to install docker (hence the name) and git.

 Once cloned run the below command to start a server

 ./build.sh minecraft-XXXXX